-Because Tax Increment Payments and resulting TIRZ Revenues are only payable annually by the Participants from the taxes levied and collected on the total appraised value of all real property in the TIRZ that is taxable by the Participants for that year minus the total appraised value of all real property in the TIRZ that is taxable by the Participants as of the Base Year (the "Incremental Value"), such TIRZ Revenues may or may not occur in a given year.
+Because Tax Increment Payments and resulting TIRZ Revenues are only payable annually by the Participants from the taxes levied and collected on the total appraised value of all real property in the TIRZ that is taxable by the Participants for that year minus the total appraised value of all real property in the TIRZ that is taxable by the Participants as of the Base Year (the "Incremental Value"), such TIRZ Revenues may or may not occur in a given year and may vary in amounts, increasing or decreasing over time.
 The Base Year of the TIRZ is 2007.
 Any decrease or reduction in Tax Increment Payments as a result of a decrease in Incremental Value or a decrease in tax rate by any Participants will result in a decrease or reduction in the TIRZ Revenues.

 TIRZ Revenues will not be received for a portion of the time the Bonds are scheduled to be outstanding.
-The final payment of TIRZ Revenues, upon the dissolution of the TIRZ, as currently established in the Amended and Restated Viridian Project Finance Plan and Development Agreement, is expected to be received in 2042, and the final maturity of the Bonds is scheduled in 2047.
+The final payment of TIRZ Revenues, upon the dissolution of the TIRZ, as currently established in the Amended and Restated Viridian Project Finance Plan and Development Agreement, is expected to be received in 2042, and the final maturity of the Bonds is scheduled in 2048.
 Each Participant in the TIRZ has agreed to a maximum amount of Tax Increment Payments to the TIRZ, which varies for each Participant.
-The final payment of TIRZ Revenues could occur earlier than 2042 if the Tax Increment Payments made by the City reach the amount of \$230,000,000 in the aggregate prior to such date.
+The final payment of TIRZ Revenues could occur earlier than 2042 if the Tax Increment Payments made by the City reach the amount of \$230,000,000 in the aggregate prior to such date (\$20,357,075 of such amount has been contributed to-date).
 It is expected that the District will use only its unlimited ad valorem tax revenues to support the debt service on the Bonds scheduled for the year 2043 and thereafter.
-See "THE BONDS - Sources of Payment," "TAX INCREMENT REINVESTMENT ZONE NO. SIX, OF ARLINGTON,

-TEXAS," "DEVELOPMENT FINANCING PLAN," and "UNLIMITED TAX BONDED INDEBTEDNESS - Debt Service Requirement Schedule."
+See "THE BONDS - Sources of Payment," "TAX INCREMENT REINVESTMENT ZONE NO. SIX, OF ARLINGTON, TEXAS," "DEVELOPMENT FINANCING PLAN," and "UNLIMITED TAX BONDED INDEBTEDNESS - Debt Service Requirements."